“They paid …how… much?” …

 Where I’m at now, just outside of Quito, as I check in from my smart phone, the haciendas charge anywhere from $8-12 per person charging for a minimum of 100 people.
 (That’s $800-1200 minimum daily rate for the hacienda owner.)

-You’ll also have to pay for the cost of running the electricity generator for the day (DJs and weddings use a lot of electricity) and you’ll put the toilet paper (not much).
+You’ll also have to pay for the cost of a generator installation for the day (DJs and weddings use a lot of electricity) and you’ll put the toilet paper (not much).
+Check out the Aanuka Beach Resort perfect for an elopement package or a small wedding, they also have several ceremony locations to choose from so that you can have things just the way you wish for, they have a stunning resort chapel or you could get married on the lawn by the beach!

 Everything else is organized and paid for by the bride and groom or the wedding planner.